 In the earlier example of modeling height vs. age in children, it’s clear how sampling more schools will help your model.

 Of course, that’s not always the case.
 If we just add more noisy data, this technique won’t help.

 That’s why you should always ensure your data is clean and relevant.
-We provide a starting framework for data cleaning in our free crash course on applied machine learning.
+We provide a starting framework for data cleaning in Chapter 3: Data Cleaning of our Data Science Primer.